 India as a market for EdTech or Education E-commerce Startups

 The education e-commerce industry is witnessing a surge in income and startups all over the world.
-Let us look at some of the top trends for the education ecommerce industry for 2019.
+Let us look at some of the top trends for the education e-commerce industry for 2020.

 A multi-channel approach in offering learning programs has gained popularity in recent years and is expected to rise in 2019.
 The multi-channel approach includes tackling the subject matter through online as well as offline activities.